jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/comments/comments.rst

 How to delete comment
 =====================

-1. Click on delete icon
+1. Click the delete icon

 .. image:: pic_comments/DeleteComment/DeleteComment1.png
    :width: 600